DemaciaLarz/Rainbow/README.md

 In Train.ipynb lies the necessary parts to train all of the agents, simply enter the agent name of choice, set hyperparameters and run the code.

-In Helpers.ipynb lies the core components of these algorithms., here is a short description of its contents:
+In Helpers.ipynb lies the core components of these algorithms.
+Here is a short description of its contents:
 * DqnAgents class: methods that build the various networks aswell as all of the algorithms parameter update procedures.
 * SumTree class: builds the sum tree data structure that is used by the prioritized experience replay.
 * PrioritizedExperienceReplay class: methods implementing the prioritized replay.